MCT Oil aka Medium-chain triglycerides. Ring a bell? This stuff is pure gold and if this is the first time you are hearing of it, you’re welcome.

 MCT Oil vs Coconut Oil: What’s The Difference?

 If you are wondering what the difference is here, not to worry, you are not alone.

-MCT oil is a main component of coconut oil, which has multiple benefits for energy, metabolism and cognitive function.
+MCT oil is the main component of coconut oil, which has multiple benefits for energy, metabolism, and cognitive function.
 Coconut oil contains MCT’s, but only in small quantities.

 The main MCTs are as follows:

 - C6 (Caproic Acid) – There isn’t a high quantity of C6 fatty acids in coconut oil and it might be a good thing.
 Despite being a ready source of ketone energy for your body, it can cause throat irritation and gastrointestinal distress.
 Studies on piglets showed how effective C6 can be for energy in the brain .